Skip to main content

 Fees

-1. At loan start: 25% of the estimated total interest is taken immediately (USDC).
+1. At loan start: 25% of the estimated total interest is taken immediately (USDC), paid by the borrower.

-2. At repayment: 10% of the interest is deducted from the borrower’s repayment.
+2. At repayment: 10% of the interest is deducted from the lender’s return.

 No. The full interest for the agreed 3-day duration is always owed, regardless of when the repayment occurs.